-Useful too, if you want to understand why you behave the way you do in romantic relationships.
+This is useful stuff, if you want to understand why you behave the way you do in romantic relationships.

 The three types – anxious, avoidant and secure

-- The 3 main attachment types most of us adopt are secure, anxious and avoidant.
+1. The three main attachment types most of us adopt are secure, anxious and avoidant.
 There is also a fourth, anxious-avoidant, but this is less common.
 (To determine your type, I highly recommend that you read and use the tool in the brilliant book Attached, by Amir Levie and Rachel Heller.
 Or you could take this quiz.
 Or this one.
 If you don’t want to read the book and take the test, you can probably recognise yourself from the descriptions below.)

 The dating pool

-- Fun (?) fact: Among singles, statistically there are more avoidants, since people with a secure attachment are more likely to be in a relationship.
+6. Fun fact: Among singles, statistically there are more avoidants, since people with a secure attachment are more likely to be in a relationship.
 Unlike avoidants, they aren’t searching for an ideal, so when a relationship ends, they aren’t single too long.